50 Fun Facts & Information About 'Statue Of Liberty' For Kids

 The Statue of Liberty symbolizes freedom and democracy by representing the United States as a land of opportunity and refuge.
 The statue’s torch signifies enlightenment and the pursuit of freedom through knowledge.
 The broken chains at its feet symbolize liberation from oppression.
 The tablet held by the statue signifies the importance of democracy and the foundational values of the United States.

 Most people are familiar with the iconic Statue of Liberty, but not everyone knows about its fascinating history.
 Hence, introducing your children to this collection of intriguing facts about the Statue of Liberty will surely keep them engaged.
 Educate them about this symbol of “arrival” that attracts thousands of visitors from around the world to “the land of opportunity.”
 It is a well-known landmark and one of the most popular tourist attractions in the United States.
-Further, enlighten them know about its importance and significance.
-Learning about this monument may motivate them to research more about other popular monuments around the world.
+Further, enlighten them about its importance and significance.
+Learning about this monument may motivate them to research other popular monuments around the world.
+If learning about the Statue of Liberty makes them curious about New York City and its history, you can also tell them New York colony facts for kids.
+These tidbits of information will broaden their knowledge base and make them more aware of world history.

 Infographic: Engaging Facts About The Statue Of Liberty